scenarioo/scenarioo-js/README.md

 See [Examples](/example) for more information on how to use it.

-### Generating and Browsing Documentation
+### Generate and Browse Documentation

-In the examples you can run `$ gulp docu` in order to run the tests and generate scenarioo documentation data.
+In the examples you can run `` in order to run the tests and generate scenarioo documentation data.
 This documentation can then be browsed by using the [Scenarioo Viewer Webapp](https://github.com/scenarioo/scenarioo).

+## API Documentation

+You can run `$ gulp docu` in order to create a browseable JSDoc API documentation of ScenariooJS.

 ## Migration (Subject to change)